 Bringmann is by far the leading scientist in the field of naphthylisoquinoline alkaloids from tropical lianas.
 He has discovered new biosynthetic pathways (the first acetogenic isoquinoline alkaloids, convergence in polyketide biosynthesis), has explored highly promising classes of compounds, in particular with axial chirality, to which he has delivered great contributions analytically, synthetically, and pharmacologically.

 He managed to further enhance the impact of natural products chemistry at many levels by initiating and founding organizations, events, and networks, bringing people together and giving young scientists a chance to further develop, particularly in Africa.
-He has published ca. 670 papers from plant natural product chemistry.
+He has published nearly 800 papers in the field of plant natural product chemistry.